SYSTEMS-OPERATOR/GPT-NEXT/README.md

 - Text summarization
 - Question answering

-The model's performance was particularly notable in tasks requiring contextual understanding and generation of coherent, contextually relevant text.
+The model's performance was particularly notable in tasks requiring contextual understanding and the generation of coherent, contextually relevant text.

 ## Implementation
 This repository provides implementation details and resources for GPT-1.
 Users can utilize this model for various NLP tasks, adapting it to specific requirements and datasets.